Harun8/AskPDF/README.md

 One thing that was really straightforward was using the openai API.
 However the first intuitive thought was to use the chat completion API.
 So that is what i did for a good chunk of this project until I ran into some bottlenecks.

 One of them being that my implementation of code.
-There was two huge downsides into my first implementation
+There were sopme downsides into my first implementation:

-1. First one being that the

 ```  js